Axway-API-Management-Plus/apigateway-openlogging-elk/UPDATE.md

 - Load and unpack the current or desired release
    - it is recommended to unpack it next to the existing release
-   - `wget --no-check-certificate https://github.com/Axway-API-Management-Plus/apigateway-openlogging-elk/releases/download/v2.0.2/axway-apim-elk-v2.0.2.tar.gz -O - | tar -xvz`
-- Copy your `.env` file from the existing installation
+- Copy your existing `.env` file from the current installation
   - recommended is to use a sym-link to a central `.env` file, which should also be versioned if necessary
   - it is pointed out in this document, if parameters have changed or new ones have been added.
 - depending on which components have changed